 - Often the terms IMT and PIM are used as interchangeable but there are some theoretical differences - The term 'irrigation management transfer' (IMT) means the relocation of responsibility and authority for irrigation management from government agencies to non governmental organizations (WUAs).
-Ingeneral the term is associated with the total transfer of the irrigated area - The term 'participatory irrigation management' (PIM) normally refers to the involvement of water users in irrigation management, along with the government.
+In general the term is associated with the total transfer of the irrigated area - The term 'participatory irrigation management' (PIM) normally refers to the involvement of water users in irrigation management, along with the government.
 When the IMT is partial the concepts of IMT and PIM coincide. - The term decentralization, normally refers to the movement of decision-making authority downwards to regional or local levels from a central authority.
 It may

-Need for irrigation management transfer or PIM

-- Governments need to reduce public expenditures. - Centrally financed bureaucracies tend to lack the capacity to be effective providers of water services to large numbers of small farmers. - Transition from centralized political systems to democratic systems has implied also a change in the way of managing irrigation systems. - Low collection of water charges. - Progressive deterioration of irrigation systems due to poor maintenance - dissatisfaction of water users with the distribution of water
+Centrally financed bureaucracies tend to lack the capacity to be effective providers of water services to large numbers of small farmers.

+Transition from centralized political systems to democratic systems has implied also a change in the way of managing irrigation systems.

+Low collection of water charges.

-Social unrest within the irrigation system.
+- Progressive deterioration of irrigation systems due to poor maintenance - dissatisfaction of water users with the distribution of water - Social unrest within the irrigation system.